 The entire "getting into our program" process includes four steps or phases: (a) receiving and reviewing applications; (b) selecting applicants for an interview (either in person, over the phone, or electronic video conferencing); (c) selecting, approving, and ranking of applicants for offers for admission; and (d) the applicants' acceptances (or rejections) of our offers of admissions until we have filled our allotted slots of admission.
 Recruiting a diverse pool of talented individuals to pursue a graduate degree in clinical science is a very important function shared by the faculty, current graduate students, and the Graduate School.
 The faculty prides itself on taking considerable time and effort for identifying and choosing outstanding students for the program.
-We subscribe to a model of holistic admissions, namely using criteria beyond the numbers of GPA and GREs to identify a well-qualified pool of candidates.
-Our program considers a number of variables, including undergraduate grade point average (GPA), GRE scores, letters of reference, and a personal statement from prospective students when making admissions decisions.
-There are no strict cutoffs for acceptable grade point averages (GPAs) or GRE scores, but competitive applicants typically have GPAs above 3.2 and GRE Verbal and Quantitative scores that each are at or above the 60th percentile.
+We subscribe to a model of holistic admissions, namely using criteria beyond grade point average (GPA) or GRE scores to identify a well-qualified pool of candidates.
+Our program does not require and will not review GRE scores.
+We consider a number of variables, including undergraduate GPA, letters of reference, and a personal statement from prospective students when making admissions decisions.
+There are no strict cutoffs for acceptable GPA, but competitive applicants typically have GPA above 3.2.
 Research experience and "fit" with faculty and program research are strongly considered by our doctoral program when making admissions decisions.
 Additional characteristics taken into account are the applicant's knowledge, skills, and abilities including leadership, community engagement, integrity, ability to overcome barriers, quality of writing, and work experience.